alterwriter/Way-Kambas-Cious/README.md

 # Way-Kambas-Cious
 Malware quarantine zone.
-This is my Ransomware booklet
+This is where my Lovely Malwares live